CDAC-lab/bus5wb-azure-workshop-2/Lab/Lab5/Lab5.md

 SynapseStreamAnalytics-*suffix*	 |Stream Analytics job

 # Create CryptoTrades Container in Azure Data Lake Gen2
 In this section you will create the CryptoTrades container in your SynapseDataLake that will be used as a repository for the Crypto stock transactions.
 You will use the EventHubs Capture feature to save the incoming stream of transactions in your data lake.
+We will use an [API from Binance](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#recent-trades-list).

 **IMPORTANT**|
 -------------|